lambdaclass/concrete/ROADMAP.md

 cost.
 Until this passes, the back half of Phases 11-19 is flagged **at-risk**, not green.

-**Scope of the gate.** Phases 8-10 (flagships, proof authoring, audit commands) are NOT gated — they proceed regardless, because they are what the trial runs on and what a negative result would teach against.
-A **fail** verdict does not silently park Phases 11-19 either: it forces an explicit decision recorded in this file — change the bet (redesign the discipline that failed), narrow the audience, or stop — before any Phase 11+ item may start.
+**Scope of the gate.** Phases 8, 9, and 10 (flagships, proof authoring, audit commands) are NOT gated — they proceed regardless, because they are what the trial runs on and what a negative result would teach against.
+Phase 8.5 is explicitly gated: do not turn the shadow graph into a persistent cache/build engine unless the trial returns GO.
+A **fail** verdict does not silently park Phase 8.5 or Phases 11-19 either: it forces an explicit decision recorded in this file — change the bet (redesign the discipline that failed), narrow the audience, or stop — before Phase 8.5 or any Phase 11+ item may start.

 If the trial fails because human proof authoring is too expensive, the next experiment is not "verification failed as a product idea."
-Run the same workload through the Phase 9 LLM-guided proof-synthesis loop and measure review cost instead of authoring cost: the non-author reviews the spec, assumptions, and replayed evidence while the tool/agent searches for invariants, lemmas, and proof scripts under kernel verification.
+Run the same workload through the narrow Phase 9 LLM-guided proof-synthesis **probe**, pulled forward into this trial, and measure review cost instead of authoring cost; do not wait for or start the whole Phase 9 queue merely to settle the Phase 8.5 trigger.
+The non-author reviews the spec, assumptions, and replayed evidence while the tool/agent searches for invariants, lemmas, and proof scripts under kernel verification.
+Record the final GO/NO (or an explicit decision to reject/ defer Phase 8.5) before the Phase 8 slot closes.
 The gate result should distinguish "the discipline is not worth it even with synthesis" from "manual proof authoring is not worth it."

 ### Stdlib runway checkpoint (recorded 2026-07-07)